Nyon: Early Modern Nyon

 Nyon was raised to the status of administrative center of a Vogtei of Bern in 1536.
 It remained the seat of the vogt until the Vaud revolution of 1798.
 In 1568, a yearly market took place for the first time.
 In 1574–80 the castle was converted into the seat of the bailiff.
 It was renovated several times in the following centuries.
 The municipal government added a Council of Fifty in 1558 and in 1578, an inner council of Twenty-four.
-The inner council was made up of nobles, citizens and habitants.
+The inner council was made up of nobles, burghers and inhabitants.
 Later the councils became a Council of Twelve and a council of Twenty-Four, which was headed by a knight banneret.

 In 1570, Theodore Beza headed the regional assembly of Protestant refugee clergymen in Nyon.
 After the revocation of the Edict of Nantes in 1685, many Huguenots fled to Nyon.
 In 1688, they founded the Bourse française to help other refugees.

 Nyon remained an important transhipment point for trade along Lake Geneva and from France and Italy.
 Grain and wood came from Burgundy and Franche-Comté through the Col de la Givrine and Saint-Cergue on to Geneva.
 In 1537–76, the customs post of Nyon was the most profitable in the bailiwick.
 Over the following centuries, trade through Nyon remained very profitable and by 1772–73, it was again the highest in the region.
 In the 18th century, trade and commerce grew strongly.
 The flow of goods allowed four (after 1738, five) yearly markets.
 A granary was built in the 18th century.
 The Bernese rebuilt the Asse canal system to drive tanneries, sawmills and mills.
 The Faïencerie Baylon earthenware factory was founded in 1769.
 It was followed by the Jacob Dortu and Ferdinand Müller porcelain factory in 1781, both of which contributed Nyon's reputation for fine ceramics.

 With the profits of the Early Modern era, many of the public buildings of Nyon were rebuilt or expanded.
 Following the suppression of the monasteries, in 1539, the town hospital moved into the offices of the Augustinian convent and received money from the closed monasteries.
-Hans-Ulrich Heldt rebuilt the College, the original building was from 1559, in 1786 in a neoclassical style.
+Hans-Ulrich Heldt rebuilt the college, the original building was from 1559, in 1786 in a neoclassical style.
 The church of Notre-Dame was rebuilt several times between 1661 and 1718.
 The medieval city walls and gates were demolished in 1718.
 The town hall was rebuilt in 1773.
 In 1720, Louis de Saint-Georges, a minister of the English king, built Changins Castle.